YL-codehub/wordle_solver/README.md

 Installation
 ------------
 This project has been written with Python 3.6 and numpy 1.23 only.
+Any updated version of those packages should work but the author advises not to take it for granted.
 You can either create the associated environment or create a container with Docker (see below).

 Docker*:
-In the wordle_solver directory; creates a docker image from the Dockerfile: docker build -t python36_and_numpy .
+- In the wordle_solver directory; creates a docker image from the Dockerfile:

+docker build -t python36_and_numpy .

-#run the image :
+- run the image :

 docker run -d -t --name=wordle_container python36_and_numpy

-#Access your image in Linux mode
+- Access your image in Linux mode

 docker exec -ti wordle_container bash

-#Run your files that have been copied into the home repertory
+- Run your files that have been copied into the home repertory

 python3 main.py

 Features